Papishushi/ScapeCore/SECURITY.md

 ## Reporting a Vulnerability

-You can confidentially report any vulnerability using [this security section](www.github.com/Papishushi/ScapeCore/security/advisories).
+You can confidentially report any vulnerability using the "Report a Vulnerability" button you can find in the Security tab.
+By default you have a template to report the vulnerability, just follow it as closely as you can.